Turtles at the Bottom 🐢

 \[\ket{+y} = \frac{1}{\sqrt{2}} \ket{+z} + \frac{i}{\sqrt{2}} \ket{-z}\] \[\ket{-y} = \frac{1}{\sqrt{2}} \ket{+z} - \frac{i}{\sqrt{2}} \ket{-z}\]

-The table below lists each spin eigenvector represented in the \(z\)-basis, the header row corresponds to the eigenvalue.
+The table below lists each spin eigenvector represented in the \(z\)-basis, the column header corresponds to the eigenvalue.

 \(+1\) \(-1\)